Jenstarcodes/Taskinator/README.md

 6. Creation, manipulation and styling of DOM elements.
 7. Use of DOM API methods to select and generate HTML elements and content.
 8. Traversing the DOM and manipulation of elements.
+9. Use of localStorage to maintain persistence.
+10. Refactor of codebase to accomodate persistence.
 ## Technologies

 HTML, CSS, JavaScript, Web Storage API, Git and GitHub